Exploring beautiful Beaune, Burgundy’s wine capital

 Beaune, Burgandy, France

-Beaune is known as Burgundy’s wine capital, and is more focused on wine production than tourism despite being a popular spot for day-trippers from Paris exploring the famed region.
+Beaune is known as Burgundy’s wine capital, and more focused on wine production than tourism despite being a popular spot for day trippers from Paris.
+The Beaune wine region is one of the oldest wine regions in France, and considered to be among the finest in Burgundy.

 Beaune, Burgandy, France